 10. Water cooler channels

 You might not be able to gather around an actual water cooler when you run a remote team, but one thing you can do is create a specific “water cooler” channel on your preferred messaging app.
 Whether your team is on Slack, Microsoft Teams, WhatsApp or Telegram, you can easily create a new channel that’s designed for non-work-related conversations within your company or coworking center.
-Additionally, you can create a virtual water cooler meeting room using Lifesize that allows employees to casually chat about their personal lives, check in with one another and share any good news happening in their lives or local communities.
+Additionally, you can create a virtual water cooler team meeting room using Lifesize that allows employees to casually chat about their lives and strengthen personal connections, check in with one another and share any good news happening in their lives or local communities.

 11. Talent show